japila-books/apache-spark-internals/docs/storage/NettyBlockTransferService.md

 Server created on [hostName]:[port]
 ```

-NOTE: `hostname` is given when xref:core:SparkEnv.adoc#NettyBlockTransferService[NettyBlockTransferService is created] and is controlled by link:spark-driver.adoc#spark_driver_host[`spark.driver.host` Spark property] for the driver and differs per deployment environment for executors (as controlled by xref:executor:CoarseGrainedExecutorBackend.adoc#main[`--hostname` for `CoarseGrainedExecutorBackend`]).
+NOTE: `hostname` is given when core:SparkEnv.md#NettyBlockTransferService[NettyBlockTransferService is created] and is controlled by spark-driver.md#spark_driver_host[`spark.driver.host` Spark property] for the driver and differs per deployment environment for executors (as controlled by executor:CoarseGrainedExecutorBackend.md#main[`--hostname` for `CoarseGrainedExecutorBackend`]).

-init is part of the xref:storage:BlockTransferService.adoc#init[BlockTransferService] abstraction.
+init is part of the storage:BlockTransferService.md#init[BlockTransferService] abstraction.

 == [[uploadBlock]] Uploading Block